-Individuals of groups interested in using library facilities for meetings must read the policy governing use of meeting rooms and fill out a meeting room contract.
-The following is a copy of the policy and the contract:
+Individuals or groups interested in using library facilities for meetings must read the policy governing use of meeting rooms and fill out a meeting room contract.
+The following is a copy of the policy and the contract: Meeting Room Policy & Application

 The following regulations must be observed in using Library Meeting Rooms:

 - Library programs receive first consideration in scheduling meeting room events and may supersede an outside group’s reservation.
 Every effort will be made to provide ample advance notice to an outside group should this occur.

 - Non-library sponsored meetings may only be scheduled one month before the proposed meeting date.
 For groups who meet on a continuous schedule, these groups will be allowed to schedule up to six months at a time.
 The library will try to notify the contact person for the concerned group in advance if any changes in room scheduling are necessary.

 - The meeting rooms may be used only during the hours the library is open and should conclude at least 15 minutes prior to closing.
 Exceptions may be made at the discretion of the location’s manager.
 When exceptions are made, a minimum of ten people is required to warrant the expense of operating the facility.